 The common thread in all of these policies is that they will harm middle- and low-income Americans, regardless of race.
 Children need a father and a mother.
 Climate change policies that enrich corporations and empower leftist bureaucrats will impoverish everyone not wealthy enough to be indifferent to the crushing cost.
 Abandoning meritocracy in favor of quotas will destroy America’s ability to compete and innovate at the same time as it will breed cynicism and alienation.
 Mass immigration drives down wages and bankrupts social services.

 Civic nationalists are the only ones who can explain that of course Democrats, establishment Republicans, and corporate globalists want to distract us by turning us all into racists and anti-racists who consume one another in endless conflict.
 Without this massive distraction, how would globalists get away with destroying America’s standard of living while enriching themselves?
-As we kneel before BLM activists, they take away our freedom.
-As our pregnant women form a skirmish line to protect Antifa militants, they take away our prosperity.
+While we are kneeling before BLM activists, the globalists are taking away our freedom.
+While pregnant women form a skirmish line to protect Antifa militants, the globalists are taking away our prosperity.
 It’s a good scam.
+Define everyone as either a victim or an oppressor.
 Get everybody fighting.
 This devious, epic, diabolical fraud and hidden agenda must be exposed at every opportunity.
 But there is also a positive message, promoting hopeful solutions, that is desperately necessary in order to avoid radicalization.

 A muscular civic nationalism incorporates opposing alternatives to every one of these pillars of corporate globalism and promotes them without apology and without reservation.
 The traditional family is the backbone of society.
-Fossil fuel, hydroelectric power, and nuclear energy are absolutely necessary to grow a healthy and prosperous economy.
+Fossil fuel, hydroelectric power, and nuclear energy are absolutely necessary to grow a healthy and prosperous economy, not only in America but even more so in the aspiring nations of the developing world.
 Immutable colorblind standards are the only fair and legitimate way to allocate opportunities in all aspects of society.
 Immigration must be strictly regulated to protect the interests of American citizens, not global corporations.